amazon-braket/amazon-braket-examples/README.md

 >[!NOTE]
-> Amazon Braket provides [managed Jupyter notebook instances](https://aws.amazon.com/braket/) which can be run on the cloud and accessed anywhere!
+> Amazon Braket provides [managed Jupyter notebook instances](https://aws.amazon.com/braket/) which can be run and maintained remotely.
 To run the examples locally, the dependences can be installed [following the instructions](#dependencies) below.

 ---